sourcegraph/handbook/content/departments/cloud/technical-docs/oidc_site_admin.md

 > WARN: Before requesting access to an instance, ensure you have consent from the customer.

-Use the slach command in Slack, type `/access_request` anywhere.
+Use the slash command in Slack, type `/access_request` anywhere.

 Select the following and click `Send Request`.